-The COVID-19 pandemic has caused the dislocation of the world's financial markets.
-Equity markets in the United States have been incredibly volatile and at one point, had lost more than 30% of their value.
+By Adam S. Hoffinger, Douglas I. Koff, Gary Stein, Peter H. White, Craig S. Warkol, Noah N. Gillespie, and Amanda C. Wichot he COVID-19 pandemic has caused the dislocation of the world's financial markets.
+Equity markets in the United States have been incredibly volatile and at one point, had lost more than 30 percent of their value.
 Local and national policies in response to the pandemic are changing constantly, with dramatic impacts on businesses of all sizes.
 At the moment, no one knows what the total impact will be or when the situation will start to turn around for the better.

-Historically, the SEC and DOJ have become very active in the aftermath of severe market dislocations, both to enforce existing law and to make examples out of those who - at least in the government's eyes - took unfair advantage of the chaos.
-Following the 2008 financial crisis, for example, the SEC instituted proceedings against more than 200 entities and individuals, including 93 CEOs, CFOs and other senior corporate officials, collecting nearly \$4 billion in penalties, disgorgement and other monetary relief.1
+Historically, the Securities Exchange Commission (SEC) and the Department of Justice (DOJ) have become very active in the aftermath of severe market dislocations, both to enforce existing law and to make examples out of those who-at least in the government's eyes-took unfair advantage of the chaos.
+Following the 2008 financial crisis, for example, the SEC instituted proceedings against more than 200 entities and individuals, including 93 CEOs, CFOs and other senior corporate officials, collecting nearly \$4 billion in penalties, disgorgement, and other monetary relief.1

-The market volatility we are experiencing now during the coronavirus crisis will very likely cause the government to initiate numerous investigations.
-The Attorney General has directed all U.S. Attorneys "to prioritize the detection, investigation, and prosecution of all criminal conduct related to the current pandemic," considering it "essential that the Department of Justice remain vigilant."
-In this regard, the government will likely employ a variety of statutes and theories to prosecute abuses in the securities markets and everywhere else that scams and schemes emerge.
+The market volatility we are experiencing now during the coronavirus crisis very likely will cause the government to initiate numerous investigations.
+The Attorney General has directed all US Attorneys "to prioritize the detection, investigation, and prosecution of all criminal conduct related to the current pandemic," considering it "essential that the Department of Justice remain vigilant."
+In this regard, the government likely will employ a variety of statutes and theories to prosecute abuses in the securities markets and everywhere else that scams and schemes emerge.